Dave Hauck: Honors

 Honored primarily for his long tenure as a St. Olaf's coach, Hauck was a three-time College Swimming Coaches Association of America (CSCAA) Division III Coach of the Year, earning the award with the men's team in 1987 and 2009, and with the women's team in the 1989 season.
 On the conference level, he was an eight-time Minnesota Interscholastic Athletic Conference (MIAC) Coach of the Year when combining the performance of both the Men & Women's teams.
 In 1992, he was inducted into the Minnesota Swimming Hall of Fame, and in 2000 received the more exclusive CSCAA Richard E. Steadman Award for making his swimming program at St. Olaf an enjoyable and fun environment for his swimmers.

-For his long and highly successful tenure as a coach in multiple sports at the University he became a member of the St. Olaf Athletic Hall of Fame in 2006.
-Remembered by his alma mater as an outstanding swimmer, he is also a member of the Gustavus Adolphus Hall of Fame.
-St. Olaf annually presents the Dave Hauck Trophy to a senior athlete, one male and one female, in their final sports year, to recognize outstanding service.
-In his honor, St. Olaf has also created the Dave Hauck Award Fund Endowment to recognize athletes that best represent the college's ideals.
-Hauck had the distinctive and somewhat exclusive honor of being named to the CSCAA 100 Greatest Swimming Coaches of the Century.
+Hauck was inducted in 1987 to the Gustavus Adolphus Hall of Fame for his efforts as a swimmer.
+For his tenure and contributions at the university, he was inducted to the St. Olaf College Athletics Hall of Fame in 2006.
+In his honor, St. Olaf annually presents the Dave Hauck Trophy to two senior athletes, one male and one female, in their final eligible year to recognize service, achievement, and excellence.
+St. Olaf also presents the Dave Hauck Award Fund Endowment to recognize athletes that best represent the college's ideals.
+Hauck was also recognized in the CSCAA 100 Greatest Swimming Coaches of the Century.